-The capital of the state of Yucatán, Mérida is a city well known for its ancient Mayan ruins,, making it one of the world's top archaeological sites.
+The capital of the state of Yucatán, Mérida is a city well known for its ancient Mayan ruins, making it one of the world's top archaeological sites.
 In addition to its intriguing history, this city is well known for its ecotourism sites that include lush mangroves, amazing caves, and fascinating cenotes (sink holes).

 Mérida is located in the vibrant region of the Yucatán and is home to delicious cuisines, busy outdoor markets, music-filled parks, incredible shopping, beautiful architecture, and charming hospitality.
 Public transportation makes it easy for students to visit the exuberant wildlife, long beaches, and ancient Mayan cities that make the Yucatán famous.

 The Universidad Autonoma de Yucatan (UADY) is an important player in Merida's daily life, as its many academic buildings and libraries are located throughout the city.
 UADY was founded in 1922 and prides itself on its long history.

-Students are required to enroll in an intensive Spanish language course in Mérida prior to beginning academic program classes.
+Students are encouraged to enroll in an intensive Spanish language course in Mérida prior to beginning academic program classes.
 Following the completion of the intensive Spanish course, students may choose to enroll in a wide variety of subjects including Mexican or Mayan history, culture, and literature.

 UADY will make arrangements for students studying in Mérida to be placed with a host family.
 Meals are provided by the host family and are included in the housing fees.
-Homes-stay living provides students the opportunity to enhance conversational language skills while experiencing Mexican family life.
+Home stay living provides students the opportunity to enhance conversational language skills while experiencing Mexican family life.

 If you choose to live in an apartment in the city, UADY will provide direction on where to look for accommodations.